Peace and conflict studies: Conceptions of peace

 There have been many offerings on these various forms of peace.
 These range from the well known works of Kant, Locke, Rousseau, Paine, on various liberal international and constitutional and plans for peace.
-Variations and additions have been developed more recently by scholars such as Raymond Aron, Edward Azar, John Burton, Martin Ceadal, Wolfgang Dietrich, Kevin Dooley, Johan Galtung, Michael Howard, Vivienne Jabri, John-Paul Lederach, Roger Mac Ginty, Pamina Firchow, Hugh Miall, David Mitrany, Oliver Ramsbotham, Anatol Rapoport, Mikkel Vedby Rasmussen, Oliver Richmond, S.P.
+Variations and additions have been developed more recently by scholars such as Raymond Aron, Edward Azar, John Burton, Martin Ceadal, Wolfgang Dietrich, Kevin Dooley, Johan Galtung, Robert L. Holmes, Michael Howard, Vivienne Jabri, John-Paul Lederach, Roger Mac Ginty, Pamina Firchow, Hugh Miall, David Mitrany, Oliver Ramsbotham, Anatol Rapoport, Mikkel Vedby Rasmussen, Oliver Richmond, S.P.
 Udayakumar, Tom Woodhouse, others mentioned above and many more.
 Democratic peace, liberal peace, sustainable peace, civil peace, hybrid peace, post-liberal peace, everyday peace, trans-rational peace(s) and other concepts are regularly used in such work.

 Sustainable peace

 Under the conceptions of peace, sustainable peace must be regarded as an important factor for the future of prosperity.
 Sustainable peace must be the priority of global society where state actors and non-state actors do not only seek for the profits in a near future that might violate the stable state of peace.
 For a sustainable peace, nurturing, empowerment, and communications are considered to be the crucial factors throughout the world.
 Firstly, nurturing is necessary to encourage psychological stability and emotional maturity.
 The significance of social value in adequate nurturing is important for sustainable peace.
-Secondly, in order to achieve real security, inner security must be secured along with arranged social systems and protection based on firm foundation.
-Lastly, communications are necessary to overcome ignorance and establish a community based on reliable and useful information.
-It will prevents isolation to take place which is critical to bring sustainable peace.
+Secondly, in order to achieve real security and sustainable peace, inner security must be secured along with arranged social systems and protection based on firm foundation.
+Lastly, communications are necessary to overcome ignorance and isolation and establish a community based on reliable and useful information.